 Green-skinned avocado varieties tend to be larger with smoother skin than the standard Hass avocado.
 They have thin to moderately thick skin, with some varieties, such as the Pinkerton avocado, which are remarkably easy to peel.
 Pale green to golden yellow flesh is typically firmer with less fat and oil content, and the flavor can range from mild and somewhat watery like Zutano avocados, to rich, sweet, and nutty like Gwen avocado.

-Seasons / Availability
+Seasons / Availability Of Green avocado

 Green avocados are available in the summer to winter months.